 The beauty of onion skins !
 It’s all about the fun of coloring eggs this weekend at my house.
-And since this is an organic wholesome food magazine, I can’t just let you use that egg dye kit from the drug store, at least not if you plan on eating the eggs !
-So I’ll take you back in time to my childhood for just a minute and give you a glimpse of how we did the Easter Eggs back in the day.
+And since this is an organic wholesome food magazine, I can’t just let you use that egg dye kit from the drug store.
+At least not if you plan on eating the eggs !
+So I’ll take you back in time to my childhood for just a minute and give you a glimpse of how we did the Easter Eggs back in the day, with onion skins !

-You can use stuff from nature to dye your eggs different colors, I only did red ones this year using red beets and red onion skins and only allowed them to sit in the water for a couple of hours.
+You can use cool stuff from nature to dye your eggs different colors.
+I only did red eggs this year using red beets and red onion skins , and only allowed them to sit in the water for a couple of hours.
 You can also mix red and yellow onion skins for a lighter golden color.
 You could also let them sit in the water overnight and boil them in the morning.

 The fun part for us kids was always the hunt for herbs and leaves that we would put on each egg before wrapping it in a piece of nylon stalking.
 You can use anything from chervil leaves to flower petals or grass, the possibilities are endless.
 Ferns, dill and lucky charms are my favorites, especially because with the lucky charms you can do hearts and butterflies as well.